swey/eslint-plugin-no-new-instance/README.md

 ## Usage

-Add `test-plugin` to the plugins section of your `.eslintrc` configuration file.
+Add `no-instantiating` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {